benc-uk/dapr-store/README.md

 This is done with path based routing, it aggregates the various APIs and frontend SPA into a single endpoint or host, making configuration much easier (and the reason the API endpoint for the SPA can simply be `/`)

 NGINX is run with the Dapr sidecar alongside it, so that it can proxy requests to the `/v1.0/invoke` Dapr API, via this the downstream services are invoked, through Dapr.

+Routing logic (in order of priority):

+1. Routes that match `/v1.0/invoke/.*/method/private/.*` are blocked with 403
+2. Routes that match `/v1.0/invoke/` are proxied to the Dapr sidecar
+3. Routes that match `/` are proxied to the frontend host

 ### Within Kubernetes